-Nicotine is what makes tobacco and vaping products addictive.
-When you quit, your body has to adjust to being without nicotine.
+Nicotine is what makes cigarettes and vaping products addictive.
+When you quit, your body has to adjust to being tobacco- and nicotine-free.

 man resting on his back in bed